comagnan/cv/english.md

 Software, for me, isn't just about work.
 I'm always tinkering on *something* at any given time!

-Currently, this something is an independant adventure game called Mirama!
+Currently, that something is an independent adventure game called Mirama!

 <br>

 As a team lead, my goal has always been to encourage members of the team to develop their autonomy and sense of ownership.

-These are qualities that have been very useful to me thorough my life, and that I want to inspire others to strive for.
+These are qualities that have been very useful to me through my career, and that I want to inspire others to strive for.

 My approach for this comes through acknowledgement of work well done, and continuous encouragement to follow-up on delivered work.